Find the Stones

 13. Blackwaterfoot - Mary Armour

 This marker is in the centre of Blackwaterfoot village.
 Parking is in the main village car park, adjacent to the Kinloch hotel.
 The bus stop is here also.
 Walk uphill, away from the coast, to find this marker on a grassy area with benches, and enjoy the extensive views of the Kilbrannan Sound, the Kintyre peninsular and, on a clear day, the far hills of Northern Ireland.
+The Kinloch Hotel and the restaurant at Shiskine golf course are great for meals and there is also an artisan Bakery just behind the Kinloch, as well as a takeaway sandwich shop.

 BUS ROUTE 322 from Brodick pier.